hosseinkabiruiuc/manubot_group8/manuscript.md

 ## 2. Method

-Exploratory Data Analysis is done in order to analyze the data used for the project more comprehensively.
+# Exploratory Data Analysis

+It is done in order to analyze the data used for the project more comprehensively.
 In order to do so, the first step is to import the required libraires.
 And load the training, test and sample data.

 ![EDA-1](https://user-images.githubusercontent.com/70567674/101285201-8bd62500-37a9-11eb-830e-7e12e48d8f6a.png)